 Each paper will be assigned a minimum of two reviewers to ensure the highest possible quality.
 Reviewers are asked to provide detailed and constructive comments that will help not only the editors on decision making, but also to help the authors to improve their manuscript aiming at bringing a clear benefit to the readers of the journal.
 Reviewers are encouraged to provide references to substantiate their comments.

 INSTRUCTIONS FOR AUTHORS:

 All submissions must follow the > Instructions for authors – BMC Appendix B. We encourage authors to submit original research following the guidelines and requirements of BMC Bioinformatics.
-All articles submitted to this special issue must be based on original research, following the guidelines and requirements of BMC http://www.biomedcentral.com/about/duplicatepublication
+All articles submitted to this special issue must be based on original research, following the guidelines and requirements of BMC https://www.biomedcentral.com/about/duplicatepublication

 We focus on an overall acceptance rate of approximately 20 % targeting for around 8 papers, plus 1 Editorial and 1 Tutorial, so approximately 10 Papers.
 However, we will focus on quality instead of quantity, so it may be less or more, dependent on the quality of the submissions received.